AnkitaKumariJain14/Malaria-Detection-Using-ML/README.md

 # Malaria-Detection-Using-ML
-Machine Learning based model to detect Malaria using cell images.
+Machine Learning based model to detect Malaria using cell images using traditional Image Processing Techniques.

 ## Libraries Used:
   1.Scikit Learn